taqreez/container-learning/pybuilder/README.md

 # PyBuilder

 `pybuilder` is python container builder for your python project.
-It use best practices to build the container for your project.
+It makes it easy and uses best practices to build the container for your project.

 ## What is required?